Honda Brio: Sales

 In 2015, the Brio Satya became the third best-selling car in the LCGC category in Indonesia.
 In 2019, the Brio emerged as the second best-selling passenger car in Indonesia behind the Toyota Avanza.
 It gained the first position in 2020, replacing the Avanza which had held the position for 13 consecutive years.
-This position was held again in 2022.
+This position was held again in 2022, before being overtaken by the Toyota Innova in 2023.
 By April 2022, the Brio had been sold around 435,000 units in Indonesia.

 In 2017, total sales in Asia and Oceania reached 65,325, an increase of 26% from the previous year.